 You will need to contact your local Social Security office directly to correct the information.

 To remove this notice, Experian will need a letter from the Social Security Administration stating that they have corrected their records.
-Enclose one copy of a government issued identification card, such as a driver’s license, state or military ID card, and one copy of a utility bill, bank or insurance statement to further verify your identity.
+You can submit this information either online or by mail.
+Include one copy of a government issued identification card, such as a driver’s license, state or military ID card, and one copy of a utility bill, bank or insurance statement to further verify your identity.

 Make sure that each copy is legible (enlarge if necessary), displays your name and current mailing address, and the date of issue (statement dates must be recent).
 Send copies of any documents you wish to provide to us and always retain your original documents.

-Experian will remove the deceased indictor from your credit history once the documentation has been received.
+Experian will remove the deceased indictor from your credit history once the documentation has been received and verified.